Nippon Sharyo DMU: Operators

+Overview

 Sonoma Marin Area Rail Transit

 Sonoma–Marin Area Rail Transit (SMART) ordered 14 cars in December 2010.
 Half of the cars were ordered as A-car and the remaining as B-car.

 In June 2015 SMART received a grant from California State Transportation Agency (CalSTA) to purchase 3 C-cars.
 These would have allowed SMART to use 3 train sets with a third car in the middle.
 In April 2016, SMART's general manager negotiated with CalSTA and Nippon Sharyo to adjust the order so SMART will receive 2 more full train sets bringing their fleet size to the required 9 (18 cars) needed for service to Cloverdale.

 The first cars, numbered 101 and 102, were delivered to SMART in April 2015.
 The final cars from the original order, numbered 113 and 114, arrived in December 2015.
 The four additional cars, numbered 115 through 118 and assembled in Japan, were delivered to SMART in October 2018.